jeka-dev/jeka/docs/tutorials/getting-started.md

 This displays runtime information about JeKa run, including the resulting classpath.

 You can add, as many `@JkInjectClasspath` annotations you need, on the class.

+!!! note
+    JeKa also accept JBang notation for declaring dependencies.
+    You can use `//DEPS com.github.lalyos:jfiglet:0.0.9"` in place of `@JkInjectClasspath("com.github.lalyos:jfiglet:0.0.9")`

 ### Use BOM dependencies